hwdsl2/docker-ipsec-vpn-server/README.md

 ### Enable Libreswan logs

 To keep the Docker image small, Libreswan (IPsec) logs are not enabled by default.
-If you are an advanced user and wish to enable it for troubleshooting purposes, first start a Bash session in the running container:
+If you need to enable it for troubleshooting purposes, first start a Bash session in the running container:

 ```
 docker exec -it ipsec-vpn-server env TERM=xterm bash -l